rikigigi/analisi/README.md

 pos = np.load( 'tests/data/positions.npy')
 vel = np.load( 'tests/data/velocities.npy')
 box = np.load( 'tests/data/cells.npy')
+#atomic types: load an array with length equal to the number of atoms
+#in this example I set all the atoms to type 0 but the last 16,
+#wich are 8 of type 1 and 8 of type 2
 types = np.zeros(pos.shape[1], dtype = np.int32)
 types[-16:-8]=1
 types[-8:]=2